 If there is a lack of preceptor availability in the learning experience practice area, the learning experience schedule/availability is subject to change by the Residency Program Director.
-Elective rotations are to be scheduled in the second half of the residency year.
+Elective learning experiences are to be scheduled the last two months of the residency year.